aosingh/options_scraper/README.md

 # NASDAQ Options chain Scraper

-## !WARNING - This scraper only works for the old NASDAQ url https://old.nasdaq.com
+## WARNING - This scraper works only for the old NASDAQ url https://old.nasdaq.com

 ## Steps to run the script.